mandre/mandre.github.io/_posts/2017-10-22-cleanup_local_git_branches_gerrit_case.md

 change_id=$(git log -n1 --pretty=format:%b $commit | awk '/Change-Id:/ {print $0}')
 ```

-With this `Commit-Id` we can now verify if it was merged or not in the current
+With this `Change-Id` we can now verify if it was merged or not in the current
 branch:

 ```bash